 Our Music Program is generously supported by the John and Nicky Harmon Fund for Music at Two Saints.

-If you would like to get involved with the music program, please contact our Director of Music, Dr. Naomi Gregory.
+If you would like to get involved with the music program, please contact our Director of Music, Christopher Petit.

 Christopher Petit received the Doctor of Musical Arts degree from the Eastman School of Music.
 From Akron, Ohio, he earned a BA in Art History from the College of Wooster.
 At Wooster, he was awarded a grant to travel to France for his thesis on the liturgical use and iconography of the labyrinth at Chartres Cathedral.
 Also at Wooster, he began organ studies with John Russell and studied piano with Brian Dykstra.